wongwill86/air-tasks/README.md

 ### Container Orchestration

 [Docker Swarm](https://docs.docker.com/engine/swarm/) to join separate machines into a cluster.
 Docker managers are able to deploy and monitoring services.
 Services are defined in the [compose file](#compose-file).
-Manager nodes run all services except for worker-worker (this is done via deploy constraints using the engine label `infrakit-role=manager`).
+Manager nodes run all services except for worker-worker.
+This is done via deploy constraints using the engine label `infrakit-role=manager`.

 ### Task Orchestration
 [Airflow](https://github.com/apache/incubator-airflow) tasks are run on worker-worker containers that in turn run on infrakit worker nodes.

 #### How a task is executed:
 1. Webserver parses python DAG file and inserts into database
-2. DAG is triggered either manually via web/cli or via cron job
+2. DAG is triggered either manually via web/cli or via cron schedule
 3. Scheduler creates `dag_runs` and `task_instances` for DAG
 4. Scheduler inserts any valid ready `task_instances` into the queue
-5. Worker instance processes tasks
+5. Worker processes tasks
-6. Worker instance writes back to queue and database indicating status as done
+6. Worker writes back to queue and database indicating status as done

 ### Autoscaling
 Air-Tasks is capable of autoscaling the cluster by monitoring the number of tasks ready to be executed (on the queue).
 This is done by careful coordination between the above 3 layers.